omerburakvural/omerburakvural/README.md

 - 👋 Hi, I’m @omerburakvural
-- 👀 I’m interested in Java
+- 👀 I’m interested in Swift & Java
-- 🌱 I’m currently learning Java
+- 🌱 I’m currently learning Swift
-- 💞️ I’m looking to collaborate on any Java project
+- 💞️ I’m looking to collaborate on any Swift or Java project
 - 📫 You can reach me via e-mail omerburakvural@gmail.com

 <!---